-This leaflet answers some common questions people ask about MILIVIN OD.
-It does not contain all the available information.
+This leaflet answers some common questions about Mirtanza ODT.

-All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking MILIVIN OD against the benefits they expect it will have for you.
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you taking Mirtanza ODT against the benefits they expect it will have for you.

 You may need to read it again.

 What Mirtanza ODT is used for

 Mirtanza ODT is used in the treatment of depression including relapse prevention.